 There will need to be some work done to align the specific features of UAM and UBA solutions back to the risk-mitigating intent of each of the risk levels.
 It’s this alignment that will help both choose the correct solution(s), while also establishing the right number of control levels.

-Address Risk During your Termination Process
+STEP 5 - Address Risk During your Termination Process

 One of the best practices found in the Common Sense Guide to Mitigating Insider Threats – a document written well ahead of its time by the world-renown CERT division of Carnegie Mellon University’s Software Engineering Institute (SEI) – is the need to develop an employee termination process that takes into account the threat a departing employee can pose.